 We focus on fighting DUI cases in Polk County and the surrounding areas in the greater Tampa Bay area.
-Whether you took the breath, blood, or urine test, or refused to submit, we can help.
+Whether you took the breath, blood, or urine test or refused to submit testing, we can help.

 Contact us to discuss the following types of DUI cases:

-- a first arrest for DUI with no prior convictions;
+- the first arrest for DUI with no prior convictions;

 - the refusal to submit to a breathalyzer to determine the alcohol content of your breath;